 One study showed that probiotics may also increase the production of a protein called ANGPTL4.
 This protein is a central player in fat storage regulation.
 Studies show it may help reduce fat storage.23

-Probiotics are a one-stop shop for overall health.
+Probiotics are a one-stop shop for overall health; probiotic supplementation is one easy way to reap the benefits of these little bugs.
 These are simply the five best health benefits the friendly little bugs offer our bodies.
 But there are many more.
 Make sure to getting more probiotics—be it in the foods you eat or a supplement—in your daily diet, today!

 1 Campbell K, Prados A, Prados A, Prados A. 1:1 is new estimated ratio of bacterial to human cells – Gut Microbiota for Health.
 Gut Microbiota for Health.
 2016.
 Accessed November 29, 2016.